retro49/passvar/README.md

 # PassVar

-PassVar is a simple python library used for varifying and generating passwords based on OWASP and IBM standard.
+PassVar is a simple python **cli** tool used for varifying and generating passwords based on OWASP and IBM standard.
 PassVar has two basic engimes.
 1. Generator